mkudija/mkudija.github.io/reading-notes/_md/2022-12-25-Jesus of Nazareth The Infancy Narratives.md

 ## Chapter 2: The Annunciation of the Birth of John the Baptist and the Annunciation of the Birth of Jesus

 **On the particular literary character of the texts**
 - "A story is told here which interprets the Scriptures.
 And the converse is also true: what the Scriptures intended to say in many passages becomes visible only now through this new story."
-(15, cf. *[[2022-12-03-Dei Verbum#^b3aa81|Dei Verbum]]* 16: "God, the inspirer and author of both Testaments, wisely arranged that **the New Testament be hidden in the Old and the Old be made manifest in the New.**")
+(15, cf. *[[2022-12-03-Dei Verbum#^b3aa81|Dei Verbum]]* 16: "God, the inspirer and author of both Testaments, wisely arranged that **the New Testament be hidden in the Old and the Old be made manifest in the New.**" re [[The unity of the Old and New Testaments]]y)
 - The infancy narratives are interpreted history (17)

 **The annunciation of the birth of John**